uw-cheme486/uw-cheme486.github.io/syllabus.md

 collection: main
 ---

 For course lectures, you can sign into UW Zoom [here](https://washington.zoom.us/).
-The meeting requires a one-time registration, with a link and password provided in the introductory course email.
+The meeting requires a one-time registration, with a link and password provided in the Slack channel.
 The meeting ID is 628-655-533.

 ## Course Schedule